 I’m a Ph.D. candidate in mathematics at Cornell University, advised by Inna Zakharevich.
+I will be on the postdoctoral job market in the fall of 2025.

-CV (Last updated: November 10, 2024)
+CV (Last updated: July 15, 2025)

 I pronounce my last name as “VOH-guh-lee” in English, but it’s really Swiss German in origin.